ultraq/gradle-support/README.md

 This plugin adds a `groovy` script block which can be used for configuration.

+The `expandExtensionModuleVersion()` method will enable processing of the Groovy extension module manifest file, replacing `moduleVersion` property references (eg: `$moduleVersion` or `${moduleVersion}`) with the project version.
+These are the default values and can be omitted.

 The `withGroovydocJar()` method is similar to Gradle's `withJavadocJar()` in that it adds a `groovydocJar` task to the project, and will also ensure that